FranzZemen/re-data-type/ts-src/wiki.md

 ### Literal Formats, Text Hinted Formats, Runtime Conversions and Inference Order
-This table provides formats for standard Data Type literal values, as well as some additional supportive information.
+This table provides formats for standard ReDataType Type literal values, as well as some additional supportive information.
-The Inference Order is the order in which the DataTypeParser will attempt to infer which Data Type it is if it is not explicitly provided by context or by a hint during text format parsing, or if it cannot be inferred by the literal value itself (for example in the absence of other information "5" would be inferred as a Number).
+The Inference Order is the order in which the DataTypeParser will attempt to infer which ReDataType Type it is if it is not explicitly provided by context or by a hint during text format parsing, or if it cannot be inferred by the literal value itself (for example in the absence of other information "5" would be inferred as a Number).

 <table>
 <tr>
-    <th>Data Type</th>
+    <th>ReDataType Type</th>
     <th>Native Format</th>
     <th>With Hints (Text Format)</th>
     <th>Runtime Conversions</th>